-The Corporation assists with regional allowance auctions (of which three have been conducted to date of our report) in a number of ways.
-In particular, the Corporation provides financial settlement services on behalf of the Signatory States offering emissions allowances at each auction.
+One aspect of the auction services the Corporation provides financial settlement services on behalf of the Signatory States offering emissions allowances at each auction.
 Financial security from auction participants is deposited into an account currently maintained at Bank of New York Mellon under the title "RGGI, Inc. as agent for the Signatory States of the Regional Greenhouse Gas Initiative" and is held in that account subject to the terms in the auction notice issued by the Signatory States offering emissions allowances.
 At the conclusion of each auction, the Corporation arranges for the transfer of funds in appropriate amounts to the Signatory States in payment for the emissions allowances purchased at that auction, and excess funds are returned to auction participants.
 The Corporation's receipt and management of these funds is solely as agent for the Signatory States.
 The Corporation has no legal right to retain any portion of these funds or to transfer them to its own account.
 The interest earned, if any, will be used to defray the cost of future auctions.